jcs-emacs/jcs-emacs/features/mini-state/README.md

 <img src="./minibuffer-state.png" width="870" height="30"/>

-State represents you are in the minibuffer.
+State represents that you are in the minibuffer.